nbloomf/nbloomf.md/posts/2016-12-30-hacking-on-wordpress-getting-started.md

     done \
       | awk '{ sum += $1; n++ } END { if (n > 0) print "average of " n " requests: " sum / n; }'
     ```

+## The End

+That's about it!
+For more specific info use google and check with project-specific docs.
+But hopefully this post can help you know what words to start searching for. :)